algomusic/Gendynish/README.md

 and is not a literal reconstruction.

 A pin on the microprocessor can produce monophonic output.
-To maintain the independence of the four pins outputs the timing of the pulse wave frequency was controlled within the main loop of the code, not by manipulating the microprocessor timers.
-This is inefficient computationally but allows more polyphonic flexibility.
+To maintain the independence for multiple pin output the timing of the pulse wave frequency is controlled within the main loop of the code, rather than by manipulating the microprocessor timers.
+This is inefficient computationally but allows more polyphonic timbral flexibility.